teamheimonen/teamheimonen.github.io/project/index.md

 However, UCI rules do not accept recumbent bicyles nor tricycles at all.
 For recumbents, the records are ratified by World Recumbent Racing Association, WRRA.
+The land speed records for human powered vehicles (fully faired machines) are ratified by International Human Powered Vehicle Association, IHPVA.

 ## Current records
-* UCI 54.526 km / Bradley Wiggins on 7th June 2015 using 58x14 gearing
+* UCI: 54.526 km / Bradley Wiggins on 7th June 2015 using 58x14 gearing
+* IHPVA: 90.60 km / Tom Wittingham on 19th July 2009
-* WRRA recumbent bicycle 50.529 km / Aurélien Bonneteau on 15th May 2009
+* WRRA recumbent bicycle: 50.529 km / Aurélien Bonneteau on 15th May 2009
-* For trikes, WRRA hour record has not been recorded.
+* WRRA recumbent trike: hour record has not been recorded.
 Hopefully 2016 will change that.

 >&quot;Only those who will risk going too far can possibly find out how far one can go.&quot;